Saints' Kamara: NFL 'Grinch' fines $6K for Christmas cleats

-METAIRIE, La. — Saints rookie running back Alvin Kamara says the NFL has fined him US$6,079 for wearing Christmas-themed red cleats with white trim during last Sunday's victory over Atlanta.
+METAIRIE, La. — Saints rookie running back Alvin Kamara says the NFL has fined him $6,079 for wearing Christmas-themed red cleats with white trim during last Sunday's victory over Atlanta.

 Kamara, who gained 90 yards in his red shoes, says lightheartedly that the fine makes the NFL look like the "Grinch."